12 Planning & RL for Transformers (Advanced Topic)

 OpenClaw: RL Techniques

 Key RL idea: learn from experience, not just offline data.
-It utilises two kinds of signal from the next state:
+It utilises two kinds of signals from the next state:

 - evaluative signal: how good the action was